 Trap 2 Unclear objectives and lack of KPIs

-70 % of AI PoCs (Proof of Concept) never go into production.
+70 % des PoC (Proof of Concept) of AI never go into production.
 This is often due to a lack of monitoring and performance indicators (KPIs).
 Many companies embark on AI without clearly defining their objectives or KPIs.

 Trap 3 Poor quality data